USS America (CV-66): Service history

+On 7 March, America again put to sea, back to the AFWR for further type training and exercise "Rugby Match".
+America flew off eight simulated air strikes on Vieques, Puerto Rico, while also performing a search and rescue exercise (SAREX) and other training that simulated conditions found in Vietnam.
 Exercise "Rugby Match", a major Atlantic Fleet exercise involving approximately eighty ships was held in the AFWR from 7–29 March.
 America and Commander, CarDiv 2 (as commander, Task Group 26.1 (TG 26.1)), participated from the 18th to the 20th.
 As the "Blue" Force attack carrier, America and her air wing pilots provided close air support (CAS), photo reconnaissance and combat air patrol (CAP) sorties for Task Force 22 (TF 22), the "Blue" amphibious landing force, during a landing on the island of Vieques.
 Prior to America's main participation during this period, CVW-6 flew an aerial mining mission in the amphibious operating area on the 15th.
 D-Day was 19 March.
-On return from their missions as CAS and CAP, several aircraft tested the antiaircraft defenses of the task force by flying raids against America.
+On return from their missions as CAS and CAP, several aircraft tested the anti-aircraft defenses of the task force by flying raids against America.